 Performing worldwide from a vast repertoire, Kemal Gekic presents fascinating, uncompromising and ever-changing interpretations, always generating frenzied audience enthusiasm.
 As a recording artist, Kemal Gekic has won accolades in Europe, America and Japan for insightful, original views of the music.
 His outstanding Rossini-Liszt transcriptions (Naxos) won “The Rosette” of The Penguin Guide for Music, while his recording of Liszt’s Transcendental Etudes (JVC) is generally considered to be the best recording of a set in history.

 Born in Croatia, Kemal Gekic got his early training from Professor Lorenza Baturina.
 He graduated from the Art Academy of Novi Sad and was immediately given a faculty appointment by the piano department which he eventually directed until 1999.
-Since 1999, he has been Artist-in-Residence at the Florida International University School of Music.
+Since 1999, he has been Artist-in-Residence at the Herbert and Nicole Wertheim School of Music & Performing Arts.
 READ MORE